Making links more accessible

 </li>

-This is part of a list so it is worth considering that if there are many more items it could potentially overwhelm users relying on screen readers.
+And this is part of a list so it is worth considering that if there are many more items it could potentially overwhelm users relying on screen readers.

 HTML